erictossell/homepage-nix/README.md

 The result is a very very small `memory` footprint (~2-4MB) for my mostly idle sites.
 The `docker` image itself is only 55.3MB.
 Using a simple `node-js` or `python` equivalent typically runs at ~25-30MB of memory.

+The images are built with no base operating system allowing for a very small size.

+> :warning: **Packages in `nixpkgs` are not typically built to reduce size on disk.
+Take careful consideration using `pkgs.<nixpkgs-name-here>`.**

 ### How to use it?

 The `docker` image is available on [`docker-hub`](https://hub.docker.com) as [`etossell/homepage-nix`](https://hub.docker.com/r/etossell/homepage-nix).